-"The show must go on" is a common theme; most events take place as scheduled, but performances can be canceled or postponed due to weather, illness, etc. This depends on the event and on the individual performers.
-We try to update these changes as quickly as possible on our website.
+"The show must go on" is a common theme; and most events take place as scheduled, but performances can be canceled or postponed due to weather, illness, etc. This depends on the event and on the individual performers.
+We try to update these changes as quickly as possible on the calendar on our website.
 For the most up-to-date event information, contact 315.443.2191.
 If the University has canceled all activities for any reason, this would include any concerts and rehearsals.

-Most events in Setnor Auditorium are streamed live over the Internet.
+Most events in Setnor Auditorium are streamed live.
 Please note that the streaming link does not become active until immediately prior to the concert’s start time.
-Your listening and/or viewing experience may vary depending on network conditions and your computer setup; users with fast computers and Internet connections will have the best results.
+Listening and/or viewing experience may vary depending on network conditions and computer setup; users with fast computers and Internet connections will have the best results.
 Please also note that these performances are only available for viewing at the time they are presented and cannot be viewed after the live performance.

 Yes.
 Setnor Auditorium is accessible.
 Parking is available in the Q-1 lot behind Crouse College.
-There is a ramp entrance on the side of the building with easy access to the elevator.
+There is a ramp entrance with signage on the side of the building with access to the elevator.
 Setnor Auditorium has aisle seating and space for wheelchairs.
 Accessible restrooms are available (An all-gender, accessible restroom is available on the first floor, the men’s room is located on second floor, and the women’s room is located on the third floor).

-The on-duty performance manager will let you know when late seating can be accommodated.
+The performance manager working the event will advise when late seating may be accommodated.
 Latecomers will be seated when there is an applause or a break in the concert, if available.

 We ask that people do not bring food or beverages into the auditorium.
-Also, the entire building is a non-smoking facility.
+Please note that the entire building is a non-smoking facility.
 No alcohol is allowed on the premises.

 This can vary, depending on the artists.
 Generally, family members may take photos or video for their family member in the group, but we ask that all audience members respect the artists' wishes and comply when photography, videotaping, and recording are not allowed.
 Please be sure to turn off or silence phones and other electronic devices.
 We ask that people do not text or use devices during concerts.